chromaui/chromatic-docs/custom-ci-provider.md

 # Your custom CI implementation

 - run:
-    # 👇 Checks if the current branch is not master and runs Chromatic
+    # 👇 Checks if the current branch is not main and runs Chromatic
-    if: branch != master
+    if: branch != main
       command: npm run chromatic --project-token=CHROMATIC_PROJECT_TOKEN
-    # 👇 Checks if the current branch is master and accepts all changes in Chromatic
+    # 👇 Checks if the current branch is main and accepts all changes in Chromatic
     else:
       command: npm run chromatic --project-token=${CHROMATIC_PROJECT_TOKEN} --auto-accept-changes
 ```